 Leading Fireman killed as a result of an air raid on Plaistow Road, E15 on 19 March 1941.
-Andrew Behan has kindly carried out some research on this man:

-Stanley Short was born on 1 November 1904, the son Henry John Short and Charlotte Short née Harland.
-He and his mother travelled from Cape Town, South Africa, aboard the Union Castle Mail Steamship Co Ltd's 'Gloucester Castle' arriving in Southampton, Hampshire on 28 September 1912.
-In 1926 he married Hannah Beatrice Youngs in Greenwich and they had two boys.
-They divorced in 1934 and in 1936 he married Florence Lilian Bates in Deptford.
-The 1939 England and Wales register shows them both living at 94 Addington Road, West Wickham, Kent and his occupation was listed as a Warehouseman-Elevator.
+Stanley Short was born on 1 November 1904, the son Henry John Short (1873-1956) and Charlotte Short née Harland (1880-1944).
+He and his mother travelled from Cape Town, South Africa, aboard the Union Castle Mail Steamship Co Ltd's 'Gloucester Castle' arriving in Southampton, Hampshire, on 28 September 1912.
+In 1926 he married Hannah Beatrice Youngs (1906-1993) in Greenwich and they had two sons: John Richard Short (1927-2011) and Henry J. Short (1928-2004).
+They divorced in 1934 and in 1936 he married Florence Lilian Bates (b.1910) in Deptford.
+Their son, Alan Short was born on 27 May 1934.
+The 1939 England and Wales register shows them living at 94 Addington Road, West Wickham, Kent and his occupation was listed as a Warehouseman-Elevator.

 He joined the Auxiliary Fire Service and was attached to Coney Hall Auxiliary Fire Station, West Wickham.
 He was killed, aged 36 years, on 19 March 1941, together with four other colleagues who were aboard a pump, one of a convoy, that was travelling to a fire in Silvertown and that was obliterated in a land-mine explosion in Plaistow Road, West Ham.
-He and his four colleagues were buried in a communal grave in St John the Baptist Churchyard, Layhams Road, West Wickham.
+He and his four colleagues were buried in a communal grave in St John the Baptist Churchyard, Layhams Road, West Wickham, BN4 9HN.
 Administration of his estate was granted to his widow and his effects totalled £820.